-EU Council Regulation (CE) 44/2001 also will be applicable if one of the parties in the contract is domiciled in a contracting state.
+EU Council Regulation (CE) 44/20017 also will be applicable if one of the parties in the contract is domiciled in a contracting state.
 Often, a franchise agreement will provide for mediation or arbitration as an alternative method of resolving the dispute, since it provides a greater flexibility and expertise.
-Furthermore, according to civil internal rules, Regulation 44/2001, and the 1958 Rome Convention, Portuguese courts will enforce a foreign judgment or foreign arbitration award.
+To legal proceedings instituted, to authentic instruments formally drawn up or registered, and to court settlements approved or concluded on or after 10 January 2015 is applicable EU Council Regulation (CE) 1215/2012 of 12 December 2012.
+Furthermore, according to civil internal rules, Regulation 44/2001, and the 1958 New York Convention, Portuguese courts will enforce a foreign judgment or foreign arbitration award.